splunk/splunk-operator/docs/_configuration/Ingress.md

     - "license-manager.splunk.example.com"
 ```

+{: .note }
-Note that the `credentialName` references the same `secretName` created and managed by the Certificate object.
+The `credentialName` references the same `secretName` created and managed by the Certificate object.

 3. If you are manually importing your certificates into separate Secrets for each hostname, you can reference these by instead using multiple `port` objects in your Gateway: